Mind mapping resources

 What about sharing a map with a registered coworker in Mindomo?

 In order to share a mind map with a colleague, you have to use the registered e-mail address of your collaborator.
 In this case, log in to Mindomo, select the map you want to share, then click on the Share button.
-Once the share panel is opened, click on the Add Collaborators button.
-Type the registered e-mail of your coworker; click on the Add button, and afterwards click on the Invite button.
+Once the share panel is opened, type the registered e-mail of your coworker, then click on the Share button.
 You can start collaborating with your colleague on the same mind map!

 Mind Map Manager

 Even though most people look for new tools to organize their work and they start from scratch, some may look for more efficient alternatives when it comes to using a Mind Map Manager.

 So if you're exploring the possibility of importing your work from other tools, you've found the right place.
 Mindomo is the perfect environment for you to bring in your work, document,s and mind maps and continue your planning or brainstorming.
 Easy to use, with a large selection of available features, Mindomo is a good choice for a Mind Map Manager.

 - an organized workspace or dashboard, where you can have a selective view of information regarding your mind maps and folders

 - an easy-to-share module for mind maps, which you can use to reach a lot more people than you would by word of mouth

 - Mindomo Mind Map Manager helps you keep all your information in the cloud and be one click away from your plans.

 - Mind Map Manager also offers you the possibility to store any useful information you need in different formats, including word, pdf, images, or even audio messages.